Tolu-Creates134/Predicting-FIFA-23-Ultimate-Team-Player-Market-Prices/README.md

 Ingame_Stats: the sum of all stats from the player

+## Loading the Data and Importing relevant Libraries

 ## Dealing with player cards with a price of '0'

 When the player card ratings were plotted against their corresponding price it was discovered that there were a large number of player cards with prices of zero.
 With further investigation it was found that there were 1654 cases were a player card had a price of zero so the decesion was made to drop these players to avoid any biased or misleading results.
 Here are some potential reasons why some player cards may have a price of zero: